Australian Government OS-Help Loan Scheme

 If you are studying overseas for two semesters, you may apply for a second loan.
 You can do this at the time you apply for the first loan or in a later round.
 This second loan can only be assessed approximately four weeks prior to the end of your first six month period.

-Further information, including details of the eligibility criteria, is outlined in the application forms, which are available from the International Exchange Program, Level 4, Jane Foss Russell Building.
+Further information, including details of the eligibility criteria, is outlined in the application forms, which are available from International Services, Level 4, Jane Foss Russell Building.

 Applications will be assessed after the closing date.
 Approved loans will be processed for payment and successful applicants notified of the expected date to expect the transfer of funds.